mishramayank1903/mishramayank1903.github.io/_pages/about.md

 #   limit: 3 # leave blank to include all the blog posts
 ---

-Hello!
+Hello there!
 I am a PhD student currently working in audio engineering.
 I utilise deep learning and signal processing techniques to solve problems in audio and speech.
 I am also interested in machine learning, computer vision, and natural language processing.

 Previously, I worked in pure mathematics and am always eager to learn and discuss mathematics.
 With my current work, I am able to more appreciate the omnipresence of mathematics in almost all areas of research.